KakarottoCake/sm64coopdx/README.md

 Feel free to report bugs or contribute to the project.

-## Initial Goal (Accomplished)
-Create a mod for the PC port where multiple people can play together online.

-Unlike previous multiplayer projects, this one synchronizes enemies and events.
-This allows players to interact with the same world at the same time.

-Interestingly enough though, the goal of the project has slowly evolved over time from simply just making a Super Mario 64 multiplayer mod to constantly maintaining and improving the project (notably the Lua API.)

-## Documentation

-sm64coopdx is moddable via Lua, similar to Roblox and Garry's Mod's Lua APIs.
-To get started, click [here](docs/lua/lua.md) to see the Lua documentation.
-If you want to contribute to the repo, you can view the C documentation [here](docs/c/c.md).

-## Wiki
-The wiki is made using GitHub's wiki feature, you can go to the wiki tab or click [here](https://github.com/coop-deluxe/sm64coopdx/wiki).

 ## Nintendo Switch Port (`nx-port` branch)
 This branch adds a homebrew Nintendo Switch port (devkitA64/libnx) with native LDN local wireless multiplayer, alongside the existing PC build.